meinside/meinside.github.io/_posts/2016-11-24-Run-Your-Own-Minecraft-Server-on-Raspberry-Pi.md

 $ java -jar BuildTools.jar --rev latest
 ```

+If you're not sure, you can find all versions [here](https://hub.spigotmc.org/versions/).

 ## 6. Wrap-up

 Raspberry Pi may not be perfect for running full-sized Minecraft server yet, but it would worth a try :-)